 Employers participating in the PEBB OPEB plan include Washington state general government agencies, higher education institutions, K-12 school and educational service districts and political subdivisions.
 Additionally, PEBB's OPEB plan is available to retirees of K-12 school districts and educational service districts who do not participate in PEBB for insurance for their active employees.
 RCW 41.05.085 provides that contribution requirements of participating employers and of plan members are established by, and may be amended by, the HCA Board of Directors.
 Participating employers and active plan members are required to contribute the established benefit rates.
 All K-12 school districts and educational service districts contribute the same rate, which is set annually, as an amount per pro-rated FTE under RCW 28A.400.410.
 Employers do not have the ability to contribute additionally to funding against future liabilities or impact funding progress on the actuarially determined liability of the HCA's PEBB OPEB plan.
-The District's established contribution to PEBB for the retiree OPEB plan for the fiscal years ending August 31, 2020 and 2019 under the required formula was \$183.00 and \$168.00, respectively.
+The District does participate in PEBB for insurance for its active employees.